 Is water contamination a result of Marcellus Shale drilling?

-The study suggests a potential widespread contamination of rural drinking water from drilling in the Marcellus Shale.
+Hydraulic drilling (“fracking”) produces toxic fluid waste which some believe is making its way into the water supply.
+One study suggests a potential widespread contamination of drinking water in rural Pennsylvania from drilling in the Marcellus Shale.

 “Some of these landowners have a legitimate complaint.
 It looks like there’s a real problem,” said Robert Jackson, an environmental chemist at Duke University.
 The study did not find evidence that hydraulic fracturing fluid or flowback waste is getting into drinking water.
 The contamination was being caused by the chemical methane – which is a main component in natural gas.
 The study found methane content was 17 times higher within 3,000 feet of drilling than water farther away.